edufford/CarND-Behavioral-Cloning-P3/writeup_P3.md

 As discussed above, my approach for choosing the model architecture was to try using the published NVIDIA architecture since the input image sizes are similar and the purpose of the model is the same.

-Further optimization could be done by experiments to remove layers or reduce feature dimensions to see if the driving performance can be maintained, but the original architecture already has fast enough prediction performance to be able to drive the Udacity simulator on my laptop so this was not necessary to complete this project.
+Further optimization could be done by experiments to remove layers or reduce feature dimensions to see if the driving performance can be maintained, but the original architecture already has fast enough prediction performance to be able to drive the Udacity simulator in real-time on my laptop so this was not necessary to complete this project.

-Also, training time was reasonable using the AWS EC2 g2.2xlarge cloud-based GPU machine, with 10 epochs taking only ~15 min with ~30,000 training images.
+Also, training time was reasonable using an AWS EC2 g2.2xlarge cloud-based GPU machine, with 10 epochs taking only ~15 min with ~30,000 training images.

 #### 2. Final Model Architecture